Transboundary pollution (TBP) affecting a large area

 Localized pollution and its impacts along shipping lanes

 Localized pollution, such as oil spills can have direct or indirect impacts along shipping lanes.
-The increased flow of goods between countries resulting of global interactions through trade has wider environmental impacts.
+The increased flow of goods between countries resulting from global interactions through trade has wider environmental impacts.
 Ships can cause pollution in a number of ways:

 - oil leaks resulting from oil tanker accidents,